Gluten-free diet: Regulation and labels

-The term gluten-free is generally used to indicate a supposed harmless level of gluten rather than a complete absence.
+The term gluten-free is generally used to indicate a supposed harmless level of gluten for a person with celiac disease rather than a complete absence.
 The exact level at which gluten is harmless is uncertain and controversial.

-A 2008 systematic review tentatively concluded that consumption of less than 10 mg of gluten per day is unlikely to cause histological abnormalities, although it noted that few reliable studies had been done.
+The study cited by most jurisdictions in the development of their ppm standards is a 2007 randomized control trial by Catassi et al, which established the last known safe limit for persons with celiac disease to be 10 mg of gluten per day.
+This study involved celiac participants ingesting a pill containing either 0 mg (placebo), 10 mg or 50 mg of gluten on a daily basis for 90 days.
+Those in the 50 mg group had significant differences in their intestinal architecture as a result of the micro-challenge.
+On this basis, different jurisdictions have developed ppm (mg/kg) standards that should ensure that a person with celiac disease can consume a reasonable amount of packaged food before exceeding this daily limit.

 Regulation of the label gluten-free varies by country.
 Most countries derive key provisions of their gluten-free labelling regulations from the Codex Alimentarius international standards for food labelling as a standard relating to the labelling of products as gluten-free.
 It only applies to foods that would normally contain gluten.
 Gluten-free is defined as 20 ppm (= 20 mg/kg) or less.
 It categorizes gluten-free food as: